Customer Experience Review, Part IV: Are You Coolheaded Enough for Irate Customers?

-But even when customers are irate, companies have another chance to make things right.
-Irate customers are asking for the relationship to be salvaged — if they didn’t still want something from the company they’d just go away quietly, as I did in Customer Experience Review, Part I: A Dissatisfied, Uncomplaining Customer.
+Even when customers are irate, companies have another chance to make things right.
+Irate customers are asking for the relationship to be salvaged — if they didn’t still want something from the company they’d just hold their complaints and go away quietly.

 Too Hot to Handle?